Automattic/wp-calypso/desktop/docs/development.md

 ## How do I change the main app?

-All app code is contained in `desktop`.
+All app code is contained in the `desktop` and `client/desktop` directories.
 Any changes you make there require a rebuild and restart of the app.

 - [Config](../desktop-config/README.md) - app configuration values
-- [Libraries](../desktop/lib/README.md) - details of the local libraries used
+- [Libraries](../../client/desktop/lib/README.md) - details of the local libraries used
-- [App Handlers](.,/desktop/app-handlers/README.md) - handlers that run before the main window is created
+- [App Handlers](../../client/desktop/app-handlers/README.md) - handlers that run before the main window is created
-- [Window Handlers](../desktop/window-handlers/README.md) - handlers that run after the main window is created
+- [Window Handlers](../../client/desktop/window-handlers/README.md) - handlers that run after the main window is created

 ## Debugging